Here are my thoughts on the courses I took or audited during my second semester at CMU.

 Graduate students in the Carnegie Institute of Technology (College of Engineering) cannot receive A+ grades in transcript even if they scored A+ in a class not offered by CIT, capping their GPA at 4.0.
 Since an A+ is worth 4.33 on the GPA scale, graduate students in other colleges can offset an A- with an A+ to maintain a 4.0, whereas engineering students cannot.
 This policy likely stems from CIT being CMU’s oldest and original college, preserving a traditional grading system without A+ grades.

 Another notable quirk: undergraduate students are not graded on a +/- scale.
 An A- is rounded up to an A (beneficial), while a B+ is rounded down to a B (penalizing).
-This asymmetric rounding disproportionately affects students at grade boundaries.
+This rounding disproportionately affects students at grade boundaries.

 18-741 Computer Networks

-Having taken a networks course as an undergraduate and reviewed UC Berkeley’s CS168 materials over the summer, I was surprised by how much of the material was still new to me.
 Beyond what’s typically covered in a standard computer networks course, 18-741 delved into topics like modulation, error detection and correction, and digital signal processing in the physical layer; wireless communication and channel coding in the data link layer; and other topics including BGP, SDN, network security, and 5G.
 This made me realize just how vast the field of computer networking truly is.

 15-618 Parallel Computer Architecture and Programming